 Chris Highland served as a professional “Interfaith Chaplain” for 25 years in school, congregation, detention and street settings.
 Over a long period he has been a minister, teacher, writer, shelter director and housing manager.
 He’s worn many hats.
 He was a Parish Associate in a Presbyterian Church for ten years.
 In 2001 he left his Christian ordination and “came out” as a secular freethinker.
-He is the author of ten books including My Address is a River and Life After Faith and host of the blogs Beyond God and Natural Bible.
+He is the author of ten books including Meditations of John Muir, My Address is a River and Life After Faith.
+Now and then he posts on Beyond God and Natural Bible.

 With many years of active listening and “presence,” he is skilled in bridging diversity and working toward collaboration and respectful communication across mental and artificial boundaries.
 He is regularly in conversation with people who hold a variety of faith positions.
-Continuing to teach naturalistic courses in universities, seminaries and congregations (in the tradition of Thoreau, Muir, Burroughs, Whitman and others) Chris has a strong interest in redefining and practicing a new form of chaplaincy in a secular context.
+Continuing to teach naturalistic courses in universities, seminaries and congregations (in the tradition of Paine, Wright, Stanton, Thoreau, Muir, Burroughs, Whitman, Ingersoll and others) Chris has a strong interest in redefining and practicing a new form of chaplaincy in a secular context.

 Chris is a “Compassionate Freethinker” rather than an angry Atheist or anti-Religious warrior.
 However, he does have some strong opinions on these matters and can get fairly worked up over nonsense.
 He shares some of that compassionate agitation with his wife Carol, a progressive-style Minister and (former) Interfaith Director.